 - BIBLE – Spend time reading the Bible together and help them learn to read it on their own.

 - PRAYER – Talk to God and bring our requests and thanks to him.

 - EVANGELISM – Help your disciple learn to tell non-Christians about Jesus and disciple them.

 4. Why is each of these important to include?

 This may be a struggle for some of your students to come up with but it is an important step for them to talk through.
 If we tell them the “right steps” before they have a chance to wrestle with it themselves, it won’t become real for them.
-If they struggle with these, throw ideas out to them from this link [Link to ideas of how to do each of these]

 5. What would happen without each of these parts in your discipleship relationship?